angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

 - How to create **standalone** `core` with `provideCore() {}`
 - How to create a main layout
 - How to create **route** based lazy features
+- **How to effectively use IDE features like schematics, linting and code collapsing to speed up development**

 Before we get started, it can be a good idea to adjust Eslint IDE settings, especially the `Working directories` to match the current exercise to prevent false positive errors and warnings.